jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 # Techvolution: Introducing A New Philosophy To Understand The Human Condition

-## Rear Page Summary
+## Rear Page Summary version 1

-Do you ever look at the man in the mirror.
-Talk with him, try to motivate yourself with a story of encouragement.
-Maybe you say you're tall or whatever.
-None of that matters in the end....
+Do you ever look at the face in the mirror and offer a smile, a wink, maybe even some dorky words of encouragement.
+We all do it sometimes when locked away trying to motivate ourselves to land the job, pass the grade, or fix some grand problem of our society.

+We are making progress.
+Centuries into civilization we can answer many hard questions.
+Sciences such as physics, chemistry, astronomy, geology are filled with amazingly accurate predictions, accomplishments and measurements.
+Modern scientists in these fields often need motivation to stay interested rather than overcome huge challenges.

+Many other fields of human understanding are not so lucky.
+Politics, economics, sociology, anthropology.
+And field where the subject is humanity is filled with much uncertainty, they are bursting into the sciences.
+Our current hatred in these fields is evidence how much we still rely on mythology instead of knowledge.

+What if after turn away from the mirror and open the door, you were still trapped inside yourself, believing in mythical stories that go unnoticed because everyone else is like you, hoping their beliefs willl turn the tide in your favour.

+This book change all that, but making you realize you the person in the mirror is not judging you.
+No human has any right to judge you.
+No lawyer, supervisor, parent, or whoever.
+For no human is your ultimate judge.

+Evolution decides who stays on Earth.
+It does not speak your languge, it does not know your history, it does not care about your dreams.
+It only cares what adaptations you control.

-... once you put yourself inside the story of ongoing history technological evolution, politics, economics, and the human experience starts making a lot more sense.
+That means The reason is you are a technological being, living a story of continually technological evolution.
+Once you put yourself inside the story of ongoing history technological evolution, politics, economics, and the human experience starts making a lot more sense.
+All those motivational speeches we listen to can be filtered

+Battling questions like who we are, and where we are going become obvious.
 It's a story we're living daily.
 And while we today may not be looking in teh mirror and seeing our technological selves, evolution is...

 we'll answers
 - why does freedom always (eventually) wins. (better pain/impression frontline feedback loop)